NuclearBurning.jl

 f = Figure();

-ax = Axis(f[1, 1]; xlabel=L"\mathrm{Mass}\;[M_\odot]", ylabel=L"Abundance")
+ax = Axis(f[1, 1]; xlabel=L"\text{Mass}\;[M_\odot]", ylabel=L"\text{Abundance}")

 pname = Observable(profile_names[1])